RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 Either support records (include `RecordDeclarationSyntax`) or emit a diagnostic saying records are unsupported.
 Same question applies to the runtime `SirenConverter` — behavior should match.

+**Decision (2026-07-12): support records.** Include `RecordDeclarationSyntax` in the syntax predicate — records are ordinary classes at the symbol level, and the reflection-based `SirenConverter` already handles them, so this closes a parity gap.
+Tests must cover primary-constructor/positional properties and exclude the compiler-generated `EqualityContract` property.

 ### GEN-09 — Embedded-collection detection too loose and too tight

 `GetCollectionEmbeddedEntityTarget` (line ~748) accepts **any** generic type whose first type argument is